Frequently Asked Questions

 Is Worbla toxic?

-All of Worbla’s Product Line are Non Toxic, contanimant free and conform to ASTM D-4236.
-However, Worbla products are not meant to be used for mouth appliances.
+All of Worbla’s Product Line are Non Toxic, contaminant free and conform to ASTM D-4236*.
+However, Worbla products are not tested for use as mouth appliances.

 Can Worbla be laser cut?

 Yes!
-Worbla’s Finest Art is similar to a wax, and cuts using commercial laser cutters well.
+Worbla products can be cut using commercial laser cutters well.
 You’ll need to test to see what settings work best for you.
-For example, Volpin Props has cut Worbla with his machine and shared the details here.
+Please refer to our pages on laser cutting here.

 Do you have MSDS sheets for Worbla Products?